 Since Citizens United, that declared corporations are people (If they are people, they are sociopaths), most changes in government are dictated by donors and election contributions.
 A recent Princeton study has shown that public opinion has no effect on the outcome of an issue in Congress, whether there is 0% approval or 100% approval, the line of accomplishment is flat-lined.
 ‘Donor power,’ has taken over the rights of ‘We the people’.
 Most of the tax cuts went to the top 1% and Corporations,very little will trickle down.
-Tbelieve that voters are being heard, is an illusion in my opinion.
+To believe that voters are being heard, is an illusion in my opinion.
 There is a big risk that since government agencies are not responding to the public (“We the people”), the public may not bail out the Banks and their high priced executives next time.
-The Congress, by it’s inaction of Dodd/Frank and its budget fiasco, of allowing the banks more lead way with derivatives and increasing large donations, have pursued policies, which I believe, are damaging to the common good.
+The Congress, by its inaction of Dodd/Frank are allowing the banks more lead way with derivatives (3x as much as 2008) and are increasing influenced by large donations, have pursued policies, which I believe, are damaging to the common good.

 It was George Orwell book of ‘1984′ fame who said: “Anyone who challenges the prevailing authority, can find himself suddenly silenced.”
 (For example Giordano Bruno burnt at the stake in 1600 for saying the earth revolves around the sun).
 There has been a major effort to silence me!
-I got ‘barred’ after appealing a minor $25,000 fine and 90 day suspension.
-I lost my business, my largest asset, my retirement from 12b1 fees and my reputation.
+I got ‘barred’ after appealing a minor $25,000 fine and 90 day suspension for my administrative role as as option compliance officer in a case in which FINRA ‘solicited’ the complaint of one of the firm’s customers.
+(We settled all claims of the client).
+As a result, I lost my business, my largest asset, my retirement from 12b1 fees and my reputation.
 I also lost my access to being quoted (once a month) by such media as The Wall Street Journal, Barron’s Magazine and Reuters international News service.
-I found out a little to late, that ‘Due Process’ at the SEC, is not tolerated.
+I found out a little too late, speaking out against the SEC and FINRA is not tolerated.
 And just recently my bank JP Morgan, canceled all my accounts and my charge cards.
-Faced with this tyranny and censorship, it is important to still speak out.
+Faced with this tyranny and censorship, it is important for me to still speak out.

 I believe political stagecraft, through skilled manipulation of facts, has given the public the perception and the illusion of power, rather than participation in real power.
 Public opinion has been manipulated and nullified.
 We have only ourselves to blame.
 Like Pogo said “We have seen the enemy and it is us.”

-(Oct 22,2016) Economist Magazine they describe Putin’s domestic policy to reduce competition to favor his oligarchs.
+Economist Magazine describes Putin’s domestic policy to reduce competition to favor his oligarchs.
 They describe system he developed which Kirll Rogov, a Russian political economist describes as “soft legal constraints.”
-To quote from the Economist Magazine, “It involves writing the rules in such a way that to observe them is either prohibitively expensive or downright impossible to follow, then handing out licenses for cash payyments, to break those rules.”
+To quote from the Economist Magazine, “It involves writing the rules in such a way that to observe them is either prohibitively expensive or downright impossible to follow, then handing out licenses for cash payments, to break those rules.”
 Doesn’t this sound exactly like what has happened in our financial industry?
 The SEC and FINRA have made the rules (compliance) to run an independent brokerage firm as either prohibitively expensive or downright impossible to follow.
 In this way, they have eliminated the independent competition and have turned over the entire financial industry to the banks and large financial institutions.
 They allow these companies to break the rules and for the cost of a small fine, as compared to the large profit that they made in breaking the rules.
 In this way the large financial institutions feed the SEC, that guards their monopoly.
 In my opinion, my firm, Birkelbach Investments Securities Inc., was just one of the firms taken out of business using SEC and FINRA “soft legal constraints” as a tool of the oligarchy.
-In my opinion, with Trump functioning without restraints, he will favor his buddies, causing the United States to look more and more like Putin’s Russia and its economy, dominated by the privileged few 400 families (top tenth of 1%).
+In my opinion, with current administration is functioning without restraints, will favor their oligarchy buddies, causing the United States to look more and more like Putin’s Russia and its economy, dominated by the privileged few (top tenth of 1%).

-My fear is that, Now with a Trump presidency, this process has Big Corporations and the top 1%, dominating the financial industry and our economy and has left individuals, small businesses and the investing public very vulnerable.
+My fear is that this process has Big Corporations and the top 1%, dominating the financial industry and our economy and has left individuals, small businesses and the investing public very vulnerable.
 The general public, in my opinion, has become so weakened, that it is powerless to stop this crisis from progressing.

 ADDITIONAL INFORMATION IS AVAILABLE UPON REQUEST